7 Types Of Marketing Games (with great playable examples)11 min read

 Hidden object games - types of marketing games - Dot.vu

-Finally, the last of our types of Marketing Games are strategy games.
+Another way of incorporating games in marketing strategies are strategy games.
 Strategy games are games where participants make active choices that can impact the outcome of the game.
 For example, old-school strategy games can include Tic Tac Toe, Monopoly, and Chess.

 Strategy games generally require a higher level of involvement from participants, but they are often perceived as more entertaining because you need to think about what you should do.
 Strategy games can be very short (for example, Tic Tac Toe) or quite long (for example, a Banking Game where you buy stocks).
 Some strategy games might even last for days, weeks, or even months.